petrochenkov/icentral-rs/icentral-bcc/README.md

 ## Disclaimer

 This README.md content was algorithmically generated and may not fully represent the `icentral-bcc` crate.
 However, it provides an extensive overview for academic and practical exploration.

+This crate is in the process of being translated from c++ to rust.
+Currently, it still needs exhaustive testing.
+It is likely there currently exist many glitches which need to be fixed before proper usage.
+This crate is based on the original icentral program developed by Fuad Jamor.
+Please see the following repository for details: https://github.com/fjamour/icentral.

+For progress updates, see the workspacer rust project.